ngothiep2412/vegetable-shop/README.md

 </Context>
 ```

-- Set up database by running the `script.sql` file in `database` folder.
+- Set up database by running the `scriptVegetableShop` file in `database` folder.
 - Finally, let's try to go shopping 🛒

 ## ⚠️ Note

-- To use `Admin` role with this project, please login with `username: admin@gmail.com; password: 1`
+- To use `Admin` role with this project, please login with `username: ngothiep@gmail.com; password: Thieppro123`
 - To use `User` role with this project, please login with `email` or use `Sign up` to create account.

 ## 📍 License & copyright